Download the 2014 FALL CLASSES & WORKSHOPS brochure: [click here]

-Download the Winter 2014 class schedule: [click here]
+Download the 2014 SUMMER ARTS CAMP offerings: [click here]

 WCA’s education program is well-known for its classical ballet, pottery studio and music instruction.
 The Center is particularly proud of the broad range of arts classes for pre-school and elementary students.